imodeljs/frontend-sample-showcase/src/frontend-samples/scientific-visualization-sample/readme.md

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.

-This sample demonstrates animated scientific visualization of a mesh that has been supplemented with PolyfaceAuxData
+This sample demonstrates how to use an animated decorator to visually analyze properties of a physical object.

 ## Purpose

+Augmenting a mesh with auxiliary properties used to drive the visualization.

+Creating an analysis style that applies the visualization to the mesh's graphics.

-Creating a decorator and rendering it in the active view.
+Using a decorator and timeline scrubber to animate the mesh in a viewport.

-Providing dropdown to select mesh type and mesh style

 ## Description

-This sample uses a [BlankConnection](https://www.imodeljs.org/learning/frontend/blankconnection/) to create a viewport without connecting to an iModel.
-As part of a [DisplayStyleSettings](https://www.itwinjs.org/reference/imodeljs-common/displaystyles/displaystylesettings/), [AnalysisStyle](https://www.itwinjs.org/reference/imodeljs-common/displaystyles/analysisstyle/) APIs describe how to animate meshes in the view that have been augmented with [PolyfaceAuxData](https://www.itwinjs.org/reference/geometry-core/polyface/polyfaceauxdata/).
-The style specifies which channels to use, and can deform the meshes by translating vertices and/or recolor vertices using [ThematicDisplay](https://www.itwinjs.org/reference/imodeljs-common/symbology/thematicdisplay/).
+Scientific visualization requires the object(s) to be represented as a [Polyface](https://www.imodeljs.org/learning/frontend/blankconnection/) augmented with channels of per-vertex properties defined by [PolyfaceAuxData](https://www.itwinjs.org/reference/geometry-core/polyface/polyfaceauxdata/).
+This sample provides two example meshes:
+- A cantilever, with auxiliary channels reflecting the stress induced by bending the object; and
+- A non-realistic example based on a square mesh, with channels modeling height, slope, and displacement, to demonstrate the basic concepts and APIs.

+For each mesh, a set of [AnalysisStyle](https://www.itwinjs.org/reference/imodeljs-common/displaystyles/analysisstyle/)s are produced that use the auxiliary data in different ways to produce static and animated visualizations.
+The visualizations can deform the mesh by applying per-vertex displacements and/or recolor vertices using [ThematicDisplay](https://www.itwinjs.org/reference/imodeljs-common/symbology/thematicdisplay/).
+The per-vertex values are smoothly interpolated over the face of each triangle and - for animated styles - over time.